analisboeta/CodePoetry/README.md

 # CodePoetry
+Code Poetry Projects!
-Code Poetry Projects!A challenge our teachers at < Academia de Código_ > gave us!
+A project that started with a challenge given at < Academia de Código_ >'s bootcamp!

 ## One
 SOAD's System of a Down, first verse!